Euphorbia obesa: Description

 Euphorbia obesa resembles a ball, thornless and decorative.
 It is commonly known as 'baseball plant' due to its shape.
-Its diameter is between 6 cm and 15 cm depending on its age.
+Its diameter is between depending on its age.
 Young plants are spherical, but they contain water reservoirs for periods of drought.

 It almost always shows eight ridges adorned with small deep gibbosity regularly planted on the edges.
 It is grey-green with horizontal lighter or darker stripes.
 In the wild, and with exposure to direct sunlight, it shows red and purple areas.

 The plant is dioecious, which means that a subject has only male or female flowers.
 The small flowers are insignificant in apex.
 In fact, like all Euphorbia, flowers are called cyathia.

 As in most Euphorbia species, the latex is toxic.

 Living in similar climatic conditions on two different continents, Euphorbia obesa demonstrates convergent evolution in shape with the unrelated Astrophytum asterias, a cactus from Mexico.